New Graduate Student Orientation

 The Graduate Appeals Committee meets in February, June, and October.
-In general, completed Appeals materials are due to the Graduate Office by the 15th of the month prior to the scheduled meeting month, but the student wishing to appeal a denial of continuation in a program should submit a written request for appeal to the Dean of the School of Graduate Studies so that the appeal is postmarked or hand delivered to the Graduate School no later than 5:00 p.m. on the date that is thirty (30) calendar days after the date on which grades are due (as specified on the Registrar's academic calendar) for the relevant semester or summer session.
+In general, completed Appeals materials are due to the Graduate Office by the 15th of the month prior to the scheduled meeting month.
+The student wishing to appeal a denial of continuation in a program should submit a written request for appeal to the Dean of The Graduate School so that the appeal is postmarked or hand delivered to The Graduate School no later than 5:00 p.m. on the date that is thirty (30) calendar days after the date on which grades are due (as specified on the Registrar's academic calendar) for the relevant semester or summer session.
 If this date falls on a weekend or a UNCP holiday, then the deadline will be the next workday.

 Any appeal submitted by the deadline will be considered at the next meeting of the GAC.
 The student will be advised of the date, time, and location of the meeting, and provided the opportunity to appear before the GAC if s/he desires.
 The appeal should contain the reason(s) the student believes the appeal should be granted and/or the denial should be reversed.
 If a request for appeal is not postmarked or hand-delivered by the deadline specified in the denial letter, it will not be considered.

-A former student who was dismissed for academic reasons and has not been enrolled in a graduate program at any institution of higher education for a period of four (4) semesters (excluding summers) may apply for readmission under the Special Readmission Regulation for Students Dismissed for Academic Reasons.
+A former student who was dismissed for academic reasons and has not been enrolled in a graduate program at UNCP for a period of four (4) semesters (excluding summers) may appeal for permission to reapply to the UNCP Graduate School under the Special Readmission Regulation for Students Dismissed for Academic Reasons.
 Please read the information on this regulation.

 The Graduate Appeals Committee is not bound by precedent; rather, it is required to consider every appeal on the basis of the individual merit of that particular case.
 The decision of the GAC will be final.

-If the student finds the resolution of the school/college dean unacceptable, the appeal can be taken to the Dean of the School of Graduate Studies by November 1 (fall) or April 1 (spring) of the semester following the term in which the grade was received.
-The Dean of the Graduate School will take meritorious cases to a called meeting of the Graduate Appeals Committee (GAC).
+- If the student finds the resolution of the school/college dean unacceptable, the appeal can be taken to the Dean of The Graduate School by November 1 (fall) or April 1 (spring) of the semester following the term in which the grade was received.
+The Dean of The Graduate School will take meritorious cases to a called meeting of the Graduate Appeals Committee (GAC).
 Only the student and instructor will be allowed to address the committee.

 Special Readmission Regulation for Students Dismissed for Academic Reasons

-A former UNCP student who was dismissed for academic reasons from the UNCP School of Graduate Studies and has not been enrolled in a graduate program at any institution of higher education for a period of four (4) semesters (excluding summers) may apply for readmission under the Special Readmission Regulation of the Graduate School.
+A former UNCP student who was dismissed for academic reasons from the UNCP Graduate School and has not been enrolled in the UNCP Graduate School for a period of four (4) semesters (excluding summers) may appeal for permission to apply for readmission under the Special Readmission Regulation.

-In order to qualify for the Special Readmission Regulation, a former student must obtain, to the degree possible, letters of support from the current program director, former advisor (if not the same person as program director), and at least one faculty member (not the same person as program director or advisor) who taught a graduate course taken by the former student.
-The former student also must complete a Graduate Appeals form, including an explanation of the circumstances of his/her dismissal from the Graduate School, and should make the case for how he/she is prepared to be successful if readmitted.
+To appeal, a former student must complete a Graduate Appeals form requesting Permission to Apply for Readmission after Dismissal under section B. The process requires obtaining to the degree possible, letters of support from: the current program director, the former advisor, and one other faculty member who taught a graduate course taken by the former student.
+The appellant should explain of the circumstances of his/her dismissal from The Graduate School, and should make the case for how he/she is prepared to be successful if readmitted.

-Such appeals are considered by the Graduate Appeals Committee of the Graduate Council.
-The Council's decision will be final, and there is no opportunity for further appeal.
-Students may apply for readmission under this regulation only one time.
-Any readmitted student is subject to the regulations and procedures of the School of Graduate Studies that are current at the time of readmission.
+Students may be granted permission to apply for readmission under this regulation only once.
+Appeals are considered by the Graduate Appeals Committee of the Graduate Council.
+The Committee's decision will be final, and there is no opportunity for further appeal.
+Any readmitted student is subject to the regulations and procedures of The Graduate School that are current at the time of readmission

 Any student readmitted to the same program under this regulation will return on provisional readmission status and must meet the provisions stipulated for her/his readmission by the Graduate Appeals Committee, upon recommendation of the program director.
-Included among those provisions will be the stipulation that the readmitted student must earn a 3.0 or higher each semester after being readmitted.
-Students who fall below a 3.0 in a semester will be dismissed from their programs of study and from the Graduate School.
-Graduate courses that are not part of the students' degree plan may not be taken in an attempt to raise the GPA.
+Included among those provisions will be the stipulation that the readmitted student must earn a B or better in each course after being readmitted.
+Students who fall below a 3.0 in a semester will be dismissed from their programs of study and from The Graduate School.
+Graduate courses that are not part of a student's degree plan may not be taken in an attempt to raise the GPA.

 Lapsed Credit (Reinstatement of Graduate Credit)